-The Project Manager is responsible for managing the implementation of the RIWP and monitoring and coordinating the collection of data.
-The Project Manager is responsible for technical quality control and project oversight.
+The Project Manager is responsible for managing the implementation of the RIWP/IRMWP and monitoring and coordinating the collection of data.
+The Project Manager is responsible for technical quality control (QC) and project oversight.
 The Project Manager responsibilities include the following:

-- Acquire and apply technical and corporate resources as needed to ensure performance within budget and schedule restraints; - Review work performed to ensure quality, responsiveness, and timeliness; - Communicate with the client point of contact concerning the progress of the monitoring activities: - Assure corrective actions are taken for deficiencies cited during audits of RIWP monitoring activities; and - Overall Site health and safety plan compliance.
+- Acquire and apply technical and corporate resources as needed to ensure performance within budget and schedule restraints; - Review work performed to ensure quality, responsiveness, and timeliness; - Communicate with the client point of contact concerning the progress of the monitoring activities; - Assure corrective actions are taken for deficiencies cited during audits of RIWP/IRMWP monitoring activities; and, - Assure compliance with Site health and safety plan.